great release, selective inhibition

 The challenge

-Many people are curious about cannabis-assisted psychotherapy, yet feel unsure what it actually is.
-Is it therapy while high?
+Many people are curious about cannabis-assisted somatic work, yet feel unsure what it actually is.
+Is it somatic work while using cannabis?
 Is it just about relaxation or escape?
-The lack of clear, grounded information makes it difficult to distinguish a structured therapeutic process from casual cannabis use.
+The lack of clear, grounded information makes it difficult to distinguish a structured somatic process from casual cannabis use.

-Many people are curious about cannabis-assisted psychotherapy, yet feel unsure what it actually is.
-Is it therapy while high?
+Many people are curious about cannabis-assisted somatic work, yet feel unsure what it actually is.
+Is it somatic work while using cannabis?
 Is it just about relaxation or escape?
-The lack of clear, grounded information makes it difficult to distinguish a structured therapeutic process from casual cannabis use.
+The lack of clear, grounded information makes it difficult to distinguish a structured somatic process from casual cannabis use.

-Many people are curious about cannabis-assisted psychotherapy, yet feel unsure what it actually is.
-Is it therapy while high?
+Many people are curious about cannabis-assisted somatic work, yet feel unsure what it actually is.
+Is it somatic work while using cannabis?
 Is it just about relaxation or escape?
-The lack of clear, grounded information makes it difficult to distinguish a structured therapeutic process from casual cannabis use.
+The lack of clear, grounded information makes it difficult to distinguish a structured somatic process from casual cannabis use.

 Michael